matrix-org/matrix-spec-proposals/proposals/3368-message-content-tags.md

 To summarise, this proposal intends to provide hints for clients as to the contents of a message primarily to allow them to automatically hide certain types of content which the user may not wish to see.

+As secondary goals, this MSC allows for grouping of events based on their contents using tags, which may be beneficial to non-instant massaging Matrix clients.

 ## Proposal

 To facilitate this, the proposal adds an optional `tags` object to the `content` object of `m.room.message` events.